Ryan White Coverage and Eligibility

 How do I get coverage?

-- A clinic medical case manager will enroll you in the Ryan White Program if you are eligible.
+- A clinic social worker will enroll you in the Ryan White Program if you are eligible.
 Ryan White is the payor of last resort, which means we will provide assistance with enrollment in other insurance options if possible.

 - If you ever lose or have a lapse in your health insurance, please call (608) 263-0946 immediately for assistance in obtaining other coverage.
 This is very important so you can continue to see your doctor, and get your medications.